-- ♦ Is access to online pornography included within the organisation's policy on sexuality? - Does the organisation's policy on confidentiality provide adequate guidance for staff for this type of scenario?
+- Is access to online pornography included within the organisation's policy on sexuality? - Does the organisation's policy on confidentiality provide adequate guidance for staff for this type of scenario?

-Following the advice of the professional legal advisors who contributed to this guidance and to this and the following four case histories, section 12 of the SOA 2003 states that a person over the age of 18 commits an offence if for the purpose of obtaining sexual gratification, they intentionally cause another person to watch someone else engaging in a sexual activity, or an image of a person engaging in sexual activity.
+Section 12 of the SOA 2003 states that a person over the age of 18 commits an offence if, for the purpose of obtaining sexual gratification, they intentionally cause another person to watch someone else engaging in a sexual activity, or an image of a person engaging in sexual activity.